chz05/assassyn/python/assassyn/ramulator2/ramulator2.md

 - Simulation parameters

 This validates that the language bindings correctly interface with the core `libramulator` library (with OS-appropriate extension) and maintain behavioral consistency across different programming languages and operating systems.

+## Cross-platform Support

+As per [simulator.md](../codegen/simulator/simulator.md), libloading shall have a OS-dependent behavior.
+This should be handled accordingly in Python, too.